 • Pumpkin

-Antioxidants are available as supplements, but if possible, it is better to get your antioxidants from food.
-Here’s why.
-Most supplements contain only one or even a few nutrients whereas foods contain many nutrients.
+You can find some antioxidant compounds in supplement form.
+However, it is better to get them from foods in your diet.
+Here’s why: most supplements contain only one, or even a few, vitamins and minerals, which are essential nutrients.
 By increasing antioxidant-rich foods in your diet, you are also increasing your intake of other nutrients which support your body.

-• Some foods naturally contain lots of vitamins and minerals while other foods have vitamins and minerals added to boost their nutritional value and help us consume the nutrients we need.
+Some foods naturally contain lots of vitamins and minerals while other foods have vitamins and minerals added to boost their nutritional value and help us consume the nutrients we need.
 Many micronutrients are antioxidants and including enriched and fortified foods in your diet can help you increase your antioxidant intake.
-You can learn more about added nutrients in my enrichment and fortification post
+You can learn more about added nutrients from my article on enrichment and fortification.